 Overview

-Pre-service educator candidates in Vermont educator preparation programs leading to recommendation for Level I Educator Licensure use the Vermont Licensure Portfolio (VLP).
+Pre-service educator candidates in Vermont educator preparation programs leading to recommendation for Level I Educator Licensure are required to use the Vermont Licensure Portfolio (VLP).
 The VLP was designed by a committee comprised of members of the Vermont Council of Teacher Educators (VCTE), the Vermont Standards Board for Professional Educators (VSBPE), and the Vermont Agency of Education (AOE).

 The VLP is aligned with the Core Teaching Standards in the Core Teaching and Leadership Standards for Vermont Educators and has three parts which can be completed over the course of a candidate’s participation in a Vermont Educator Preparation Program.
 Candidates will collect evidence which demonstrates proficiency of meeting the Core Teaching Standards while in their preparation program.
 Using the collected evidence, the candidate constructs a narrative to describe, critically analyze, and reflect on his or her performance.
 The three-part Portfolio is designed to be both formative and summative: